lucas-althoff/lucas-althoff.github.io/_pages/cv.md

 Education
 ======
-* Doctoral Student in Saliency Prediction for 360° Videos, University of Brasília (UnB), 2022 (expected)
+* PhD.
+Student in Saliency Prediction for 360° Videos, University of Brasília (UnB), 2022 (expected)
 * M.S. in Physics Teaching, University of Brasília (UnB), 2018
 * Major in Physics, Catholic University of Brasília (UCB), 2017
 * B.S. in Computational Physics, University of Brasília (UnB), 2014